 Every week nearly 200 people are diagnosed with Multiple Sclerosis.
 Multiple Sclerosis is an autoimmune disorder that causes the body’s immune system to attack its own tissues or organs, creating nerve damage.
-Symptoms of MS can include spasticity, weekness, dizziness, pain and numbness, and cognitive dysfunctions.
+Symptoms of MS can include spasticity, weakness, dizziness, pain and numbness, and cognitive dysfunctions.
 A very distinct symptom of MS is sensitivity to increased temperatures.
 In fact, it’s reported that 60 to 80 percent of people who suffer from MS show excessive sensitivity to increases in their core body temperature.

 As if the sensitivity to heat wasn’t enough, the heat also intensifies other symptoms.